 The list could go on!

-These foods are every bit as important as the national flag and our anthem because they are a part of the blueprint of any person who has lived and/or grown up in Barbados.
+These foods are as important as the national flag and our anthem because they are a part of the blueprint of any person who has lived and grown up in Barbados.
 They invoke memories and feelings of national pride and nostalgia.